 While outnumbering opponents has some in a tizzy, environmental kills are even more contentious.
 Every map in For Honor is littered with hazards that can deal heavy damage or kill you.
 The real culprit here isn't the fire or erupting steam geysers that only cause a fair amount of damage, but the presence of spikes, spinning saw blades, and fatal drops that will kill heroes outright.

-"Developers put environmental kills into the game for a reason," Reddit user smh_rampage.
+"Developers put environmental kills into the game for a reason," argues Reddit user smh_rampage.
 "It is your job to work around them.
 It is not like this is an unavoidable instakill-button.
 If you fight me near a ledge and let me guard break you, I will throw you down there.
 Period."

 But many players don't see it that way.
 Blocking in For Honor is rather easy, as enemy attacks come in one of three directions.
 If an enemy is blocking too many attacks, heroes can guard break them, opening them up for follow-up attacks.
 Or, as what so many are arguing about, they can throw them off a bridge to their death.
 Of course, guard breaks can be countered by timing your own guard break immediately after, but the timing is finicky enough that many players are struggling to do it consistently.
-Even worse, Ubisoft has allegedly since launch.
+Even worse, Ubisoft has allegedly toyed with the timings since launch.

 Instead of a long and exciting duel, players are dying from a single missed counterattack.